All faculty and staff are mandated reporters. Learn more.

 Employee Disclosure or Report

-2. Once an employee has been connected with Steve Weinberger, Office of Human Resources, the administrator, faculty or staff member must submit the sexual misconduct notification form to Paula Rice, Title IX Coordinator.
+2. Once an employee has been connected with Melitha Przygoda, Office of Human Resources, the administrator, faculty or staff member must submit the sexual misconduct notification form to Paula Rice, Title IX Coordinator.
 The questions on the form are NOT to be asked of the person disclosing or reporting the situation, therefore, areas will remain blank.
 Please make sure to provide all information that was reported or disclosed to you.
 If you are a Campus Security Authority, please make sure to indicate this on the form.
 Remember that if you know information, the University is also considered to know.
 The University’s obligation to respond begins the moment the University is on notice that a member of our community has experienced sexual misconduct, sexual assault, or intimate partner violence.

 What Happens After You Notify Title IX Coordinator?

 1. The Title IX Coordinator or her/his designee begins an investigation.
 It is important to note, that while the institution must make every effort to reach out to the survivor as part of the investigation, the survivor has the option to speak with the investigator or not.
 This will be explained by the Human Resources/ Victim Advocacy and Support Center (VPAS) directly to the survivor.
 Her or his privacy will be respected; identities and details will be shared only with those who need to know to support the reporting or disclosing person and to address the situation through the University’s processes.

 2. If the reporting or disclosing person is under the age of eighteen (18), the Title IX Coordinator will contact the Connecticut Department of Children and Families to inform them of the alleged situation involving sexual misconduct